Float Fishing In Wisconsin: Big Brown Trout, Steelhead, Salmon

 Find a rod in your budget and then focus on selecting the right size of float rod instead.

-It is recommended to use long rods ranging from 10 to 14 feet to increase your chances of success while float fishing in Wisconsin rivers.
+It is recommended to use long rods ranging from 10 to 14 feet to increase the chances of success while float fishing Wisconsin rivers.

 A 13-foot rod is my go-to size for most rivers wider than 20 feet, while even longer 10-foot rods can be used in smaller streams less than 15 feet wide.

-The size of the river will determine the length of the rod you’ll be fishing.
+The size of the river will determine the length of the rod used.
 Longer rods enhance the presentation by keeping the line up and off the water.

 Basic Float Fishing Rig

-To set up your float fishing rig, you will need the following components.
+To set up the float fishing rig, I use the following components.

-While there are various ways to arrange the leader, I recommend following the tried and tested float leader setup that I use when guiding which provided here.
+While there are various ways to arrange the leader, I recommend following the tried and tested float leader setup that I use when guiding, which is provided here.

-Hooks: Selecting the right hooks is essential for float fishing in Wisconsin.
+Hooks: Selecting the right hooks is essential for float fishing.
 Opt for effective hooks that ensure better penetration and secure hooksets.

 Among the recommended hooks are the Raven Specimen Hook and the popular Gamakatsu Octopus Hook, which are readily available in most stores.

 Hook size should be chosen based on water conditions, fish size, and bait type.
 Generally, sizes 8 and 10 work well for most Wisconsin rivers, catering to both trout and steelhead.
-For dirty water and big salmon I will sometime use a bigger size 6 hook.
+For dirty water and big salmon, I will sometimes use a bigger size 6 hook.

 - Trout Fishing: 3 to 4-pound leader